 John checks in with the experts as they put the finishing touches on their tiny haunts in this scene from the Tiny House Nation Halloween special.

 In this scene, the Kasl family tours their 207-square-foot mobile cottage designed specifically to withstand the harsh Minnesota winters.

 In this scene, Steve Sauer shows off a luxurious in-ground bathtub and other cool details from his own tiny house.

-In this video extra, John discusses how to transform spaces and furniture for entertaining in a tiny house.
+In this video extra, Zack and John share tips and tricks for utilizing every inch of available storage space in a tiny house.